dreamcatcher-tech/network/Inbox/2025-04-03 1600 multi parent repos in the tree.md

 >[!danger] Depends:

-This could be done by setting the parents, and then also setting some quorum rules.
+This could be done by setting the parents, and then also setting some quorum rules inside the child